awakecoding/awakecoding.com/content/posts/pinning-apps-to-the-windows-11-taskbar-with-powershell.md

 ![customized pinned apps in taskbar](/images/posts/taskbar-pinned-apps-customized.png)

-However, because it's a hack, you can often end up with blank icons:
+If you delete the files without deleting the registry keys, you can end up with blank icons:

 ![blank pinned app icons in taskbar](/images/posts/taskbar-pinned-apps-blank-icons.png)

-When this happens, just right-click and unpin all the blank icons, then use `Reset-TaskBarLayout` again.
-I suspect taskbar pinning relies on a background process (RuntimeBroker.exe) separate from explorer.exe which can't easily be forced to reload everything.
+If this happens, just right-click and unpin all the blank icons manually, then reset the taskbar layout again.
+While this approach has worked reliably in my testing, keep in mind that it's an unsupported workaround that could break in the future.

 ## Conclusion